choderalab/refit-espaloma/README.md

         - `TorsionDriveDataset/` - TorsionDriveDataset group in QCArchive
             - `gen2-torsion/`
             - `protein-torsion/`
-    - `02-train/` - Train espaloma
+    - `02-train/` - Refit and evaluate espaloma
+        - `baseline/` - Scripts used to calculate baseline energies and forces using other forcefields
+        - `joint-improper-charge/charge-weight-1.0/` - Scripts used to refit and evaluate espaloma
         - `merge-data/` - Scripts used to preprocess dgl graphs prior to training
-        - `baseline/` - Scripts used to calculate baseline energies and forces using other forcefields

-### CHANGE LOG
+### Notes
-- 2023.03.11 `$WORKDIR/rna-espaloma/espaloma-openff-default.3` moved to `$WORKDIR/refit-espaloma/openff-default`
-    - Clean-up diretory
-- 2023.03.29 `$WORKDIR/rna-espaloma/openff-default` moved to `$WORKDIR/exploring-rna/refit-espaloma/openff-default.arhived`
-    - Archived to rerun experiment with improved input features with `espaloma-0.2.4+11`